-The karst limestone features of Woodcreek and the greater Wimberley valley provide it with a unique character and charming landscape.
+The karst features of Woodcreek and the greater Wimberley valley provide it with a unique character and charming landscape.
+In addition, it provides the community a cherished groundwater resource.

-In addition, it gives the community a very productive ground water source that is naturally filtered through the limestone.
-Conversely this same geological phenomenon also makes the groundwater more susceptible to contamination and damage through over consumption and excessive development.
+Conversely, karst geology also makes the groundwater more susceptible to contamination and damage through over consumption and excessive development, so conservation is essential.